-The Actuarial function is accountable to the DAS LEI Board, but in practice reports to the Audit and Risk Committee of DAS UK Holdings, which is a formal subcommittee of the DAS UK Holdings Board.
+The Actuarial function is accountable to the DAS LEI Board, but in practice reports to the Audit and Risk Committees of DAS UK Holdings, which are formal subcommittees of the DAS UK Holdings Board.
 The Actuarial function is identified in the DAS UK System of Governance Policy as a "Key Function" and its responsibilities are defined therein.